HTHcoin/platform/CONTRIBUTING.md

-Contributing to Dash Platform
+Contributing to HTH Platform
 =============================

-The Dash Platform project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
+The HTH Platform project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
 This document explains the practical process and guidelines for contributing.